cgre-aachen/open_AR_Sandbox/README.md

 #### Kinect v1 - libfreenect

-To make open_AR_Sandbox talk to the first generation kinect you will need the [Libfreenect Drivers](https://github.com/OpenKinect/libfreenect) with [Python Wrappers](https://openkinect.org/wiki/Python_Wrapper).
+To make Open AR-Sandbox talk to the first generation kinect you will need the [Libfreenect Drivers](https://github.com/OpenKinect/libfreenect) with [Python Wrappers](https://openkinect.org/wiki/Python_Wrapper).
 The installation is kind of straight forward for Linux and MacOS but